Nepal Police: 1990–present

 The people's democratic movement of 1990 reinstated the multi-party democratic system.
 The new constitution of the kingdom was promulgated on 9 November 1991.
 The Police Reform Commission was constituted in the year 1992 and the modernisation of the police started to come in tune with the aspirations of the people and norms of a multi-party system.
 The first contingent of police personnel was deployed on a UN mission in 1991.
 More than 2000 police personnel have already served the international community in blue helmets.

-The Nepal Police has total of 79,554 police personnel, and has 2,344 permanent and 507 temporary police offices and units spread all over the country.
-The present chief is Chandra Kuber Khapung.

 Head of Nepal Police

 The Nepalese Police is headed by the Inspector General of Police of Nepal.
 He reports directly to the Ministry of Home Affairs and is appointed by the Government of Nepal for a tenure of four years, although two IGPs have served for six years.

+The current IGP is Dan Bahadur Karki since 13 November 2025.

 Organizational structure

 Nepal Police is structured into various branches and specialized units to address the country's diverse security, investigative, and administrative needs.
 There are four Bureaus and five Departments in the Police Headquarters that function to undertake the policing activities of Nepal Police.
 These branches are designed to uphold public safety, enforce laws, and respond effectively to emerging threats across both urban and rural areas.

+The Nepal Police has total of 79,554 police personnel, and has 2,344 permanent and 507 temporary police offices and units spread all over the country.